EBOO Ozone Therapy

 EBOO therapy stands for Extracorporeal Blood Oxygenation and Ozonation.
 During an EBOO session, a portion of the patient’s blood is continuously drawn through a specialized medical system, where it is gently oxygenated and exposed to a carefully calibrated oxygen-ozone blend.
 The treated blood is then returned to the body in a continuous cycle.

 Unlike single-pass or multi-pass ozone therapies, EBOO operates as an ongoing extracorporeal process.
-This allows for a greater volume of blood to be treated over the course of a session, supporting deeper detoxification and more extensive immune and circulatory effects.
-Because the blood is processed outside the body in a controlled environment, EBOO therapy offers a higher level of precision and consistency.
+This allows for a greater volume of blood to be exposed over the course of a session.
+Because the process occurs outside the body in a controlled environment, EBOO is performed under licensed medical supervision with appropriate patient screening and monitoring.

 A woman sitting in bed, gently touching her ankle and calf